learn-co-curriculum/ruby-array-practice-array-methods/README.md

 #  └── ["this", "array", 7, 20, "has", 45, "integers", "&", "strings", 309]
 ```

-It is possible to create an array that contains disparate data types, but that is generally discouraged.
+It is possible to create an array that contains disparate data types.
+In other words, you could create an array like the one above, that stores both strings and integers.
+This is generally discouraged, however.
 It's best to keep your arrays populated with only one kind of element.

-## Manipulating Arrays
+## Adding Items to an Array

 If an array is a storage container for a list of data, then we can imagine adding and removing individual items from it.
-There are several ways to accomplish either.

-### Adding Items to an Array
+Let's take a look at how we can add elements to an array.

-#### Shovel Method
+### Shovel Method

 The shovel method employs the "shovel" operator (`<<`) and allows you to add ("shovel") items onto the *end* of an array: